Soneeca/PCS3335/README.md

 # PCS3335

-Class of POLI USP, that uses VHDL and teaches hardware synthesis in a hands on methodology.
+Class of POLI USP, that uses VHDL and teaches hardware synthesis through a hands on methodology.

 Class 01